cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Function tags that occur in an argument or a rump supply the semantics for reconstructing a data item from their tag content and the non-dominating rump or argument, respectively.
-The present specification defines a pair of function tags.
+The present specification defines three function tags.

 ## Join Function Tags {#join}